PTAHume/MyNewRoBoFriend/README.md

 * > Please give your Robo-Pet a valid command with no spaces, example: PLACE 0 0 NORTH

-You have given your robo an invalid command check the syntacct matches the expected formate Example (Too many spaces):
+You have given your robo an invalid command check the syntax matches the expected format Example (Too many spaces):
 ```sh
 PLACE   1    3    NORTH